World history (field): Establishment and perimeters of the field

 Jerry H. Bentley (2011) observed that "the term world history has never been a clear signifier with a stable referent", and that usage of the term overlaps with universal history, comparative history, global history, Big History, macro history, and transnational history, among others.
 Marnie Hughes-Warrington (2005) reasoned that "world history" is often mistaken to encompass the entire Earth, because works claiming to be "world histories" may have in practice a more limited scope, depending on the author's perspective: 'The "world" in world history (...) refers not to the earth in its entirety – both include and apart from human experience – but to the known and meaningful world of an individual or group.'

 The advent of world history as a distinct academic field of study can be traced to the United States in the 1960s, but the pace quickened in the 1980s.
 A key step was the creation of the World History Association and graduate programs at a handful of American universities.
-Over the next decades scholarly publications, professional and academic organizations, and graduate programs in World History proliferated.
-World History has often displaced Western Civilization in the required curriculum of American high schools and universities, and is supported by new textbooks with a world history approach.
+Over the next decades, scholarly publications, professional and academic organizations, and graduate programs in World history proliferated.
+World history has often displaced Western Civilization in the required curricula of American high schools and universities, and is supported by new textbooks that take a world-history approach.

 World history attempts to recognize and address two structures that have profoundly shaped professional history-writing: